Mormon church says it must defend integrity of its doctrine

-SALT LAKE CITY, June 20 (Reuters) - Mormon church leaders welcome questions of faith and doctrine from members but become concerned when they lead to public statements or organized efforts to force change, a spokeswoman said on Friday as the church considers taking steps against two prominent activists.
+SALT LAKE CITY (Reuters) - Mormon church leaders welcome questions of faith and doctrine from members but become concerned when they lead to public statements or organized efforts to force change, a spokeswoman said on Friday as the church considers taking steps against two prominent activists.

 Kate Kelly and John Dehlin say they have been asked by their respective local church leaders to resign or face hearings known as church courts, and could be disciplined or excommunicated.